wenqian66/semantic_cache/REPORT.md

 * **Cache Storage:** In-memory FAISS index + metadata dictionary
 * **Thresholds:** Two-stage comparison: session τ₁ and global τ₂
 * **Context window:** Last 5 turns per session
+* **Mode:** Global mode by default， each session can access embeddings from previous sessions.
+This is useful for evaluation but would not be allowed in real-world applications due to privacy and data isolation concerns.

 ## 4. Evaluation Setup